digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 #### Web Wallets

-Web wallets are wallets that typically store your credentials ...
+Web wallets are wallets that typically store your credentials ... more to come.

 ### Verification